Imtiaz-Hasan/Imtiaz-Hasan/README.md

 - 👋 Hi, I’m @Imtiaz-Hasan
-- 👀 I’m interested in Web design, Graphics design and Software developing
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning Web Technologies
+- 🌱 I’m in last semester
-- 💞️ I’m looking to collaborate on Web design, Graphics design.
+- 💞️ I’m looking to collaborate on Web design, Software development.
 - 📫 How to reach me ...

 <!---